ConfigHubPub/Docs/documentation/pages/properties/propertiesEditor.rst

 2. **Search type**
+    Searching keys, comments or values, may return results either among the resolved values (as indicated by specified context #1), or among all configuration properties in this repository.

+    The **All** selection, searches all properties in the repository, where **Resolved** searches only among properties resolved by the specified context.

 3. **New property**
+    This button toggles the new property form, where a new or existing key can be specified as well as a property value.

 4. **Comparison View**
+    Comparison view is a side-by-side view of the properties from either/or different contexts or time/tag.

 5. **All key toggle**
+    Let's you see all property keys.
+If some keys did not resolve values as per the specified context #1, these keys will not be shown in the properties editor.
+Clicking this key, will include them in the display, but their values are still left out of the view.

 6. **Key sort order**

 7. **Value context alignment**
+    To see all value contexts aligned as a table view, toggle this button.

 8. **Pagination navigation**
+    Move between pages of results.